openlibhums/janeway/docs/md/task-and-email-logs.md

 # Task and email logs

 Janeway creates a number of logs (`utils.LogEntry`) for actions that happen during the workflow.
-Many these actions trigger an email to be sent.
-The logging is thus managed by the email sending process.
-A log is created created that records the type of action taken in Janeway as well as details of the email.
+Many of these actions trigger an email to be sent.
+The logging is thus managed by the email-sending process.
+A log is created that records the type of action taken in Janeway as well as details of the email.

 ## The notification system